 How To Choose

-What it all boils down to is this one question: what do you need?
-Read these following statements and decide which one describes you the best.
+What it all boils down to is this one question: What do you need?

 The Nutribullet 600 is an efficient smoothie maker with a good motor and a nice selection of cups included.
 It will definitely get the job done, but the manufacturer recommends adding water or some other liquid to your smoothie recipes to avoid overstressing and burning out the motor.
 You can also buy a milling blade for grinding coffee beans and making flour.
 We will talk more about this in this product’s review below.